-Who could use the SYMKLOUD OpenStack Platform?
+Who could use the SYMKLOUD Platforms for OpenStack?

 Good question.
 So, it is ideal for anyone who builds private and/or public clouds.
 While the enterprise client is a prime candidate, another major focus is on the Kontron initiatives the telco space to help service providers across the globe to take the important first steps to transitioning their carrier grade networks into one gradually built into a virtualized and software defined network using network functions virtualization (NFV) and software defined networks (SDN).

 OpenStack is the defacto cloud provisioning layer within NFV infrastructure for operators to run their services as virtual network functions (VNFs).
 It is at this juncture that Kontron continues to work with an array of VNF vendors to test and build reference solutions in the Kontron SYMLAB test environment so that operators can consider new potential solutions for lab trials and eventual deployment.